Wayne Hankin: Career

 In 1980 Hankin moved to Europe and settled in West Berlin, performing in concert halls, radio, television and theater.
 He served with several early music ensembles.
 He collaborated with instrument makers commissioning obscure instruments such as string drums (used alongside the tabor pipe) and chromatic jaw's harps.
 Over the next 20 years, he expanded his instrument collection to over 400 items and composed music specifically for them.
-In Berlin he worked with Meredith Monk at the Schabühne am Lehliner Platz (Dir.
+In Berlin he worked with Meredith Monk at the Schaubühne am Lehliner Platz (Dir.
 Peter Stein) and became her music director for over 15 years.

 In 1986 he returned to the US and settled in New York, where he performed with artists Arif Mardin and Julie Taymor.
 He was a soloist with numerous period ensembles, most notably Early Music New York and Piffarro.
 In 1991, Hankin made his conducting debut with the Houston Grand Opera performing Ms. Monk's Atlas, and continued to conduct in Europe and America.
 Throughout the 1990s he directed music at regional theaters such as Long Wharf Theater, Center Stage and the Alley Theater.
 In 2001, Hankin joined Cirque du Soleil and toured for over four years, after which he worked for the organization in other departments and in film and television.

 Hankin has written more than 300 pieces of music.
 His best-known compositions include "Salmon Springtime", composed for 18 chromatic trumps (Jews harps), and "The Spirit Shall Return", for two sopranos and a chamber ensemble.
 Other works utilized lesser known instruments, including shawms, dulcians, crumhorns, rauspfieffes, renaissance flutes, recorders, gemshorns, western bagpipes and other period instruments.

 The Striking Voice

 Hankin has also worked on non-musical activities.
-In 2008, he was given a pilot program at Johns Hopkins Medical Center,under the direction of Dr. Joseph Califano and speech therapist Kim Webster, to work with mostly throat cancer patients.
+In 2008, he was given a pilot program at Johns Hopkins Medical Center, under the direction of Dr. Joseph Califano and speech therapist Kim Webster, to work with mostly throat cancer patients.
 He developed the Striking Voice, a method of recreating speech by means of a musical instrument (trump).